KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/16-wilderness-desert.md

 **Core Glyphic Sequence:**
 `⚙️ → ◲ → 🌾 → ↺ | ☍`
-*(Apparent order is deconstructed, revealing the raw field of becoming, which leads to either resonant return or fragmentation.)*
+*(Apparent Order is Deconstructed, revealing the raw Field of Becoming, which leads to either Resonant Return or Fragmentation.)*

 ---